- Privacy and Breach of Confidence

 Media reporting restrictions and contempt of court

-Paul Dacre and Associated Newspapers v Westminster Magistrates’ Court ex parte Michael Pelling 1 All E R 639; 1 Cr App R 6 - junior counsel (led by Jonathan Caplan QC) in a successful judicial review of the City of Westminster Magistrates’ refusal to stay a criminal prosecution against the Daily Mail and its editor for breach of a reporting restriction.
+- R.(on the application of Dacre) v Westminster Magistrates’ Court 1 W.L.R.
+2241; 1 Cr.
+App.
+R. 6 - junior counsel (led by Jonathan Caplan QC) in a successful judicial review of the City of Westminster Magistrates’ refusal to stay a criminal prosecution against the Daily Mail and its editor for breach of a reporting restriction.

-Attorney-General v BBC (Spotlight) – junior counsel for BBC (led by Andrew Caldecott QC) in contempt proceedings arising from the publication of the identity of a victim of sexual abuse.
+- Attorney-General v BBC EWHC Admin 1202 – junior counsel for BBC (led by Andrew Caldecott QC) in contempt proceedings arising from the publication of the identity of a victim of sexual abuse.

 Privacy/breach of confidence/data protection/harassment

-Sofola v Lloyds Bank PLC EWHC 1335 – counsel for the defendant in a claim for slander, breach of confidence and for damages and rectification under the Data Protection Act 1998;
+- Sofola v Lloyds TSB Bank PLC EWHC 1335 – counsel for the defendant in a claim for slander, breach of confidence and for damages and rectification under the Data Protection Act 1998.

-- The Hutton Inquiry – junior for BBC (led by Andrew Caldecott QC).
+- The Hutton Inquiry – junior for the BBC (led by Andrew Caldecott QC)

-Co-author with Catrin Evans of the 2006 Issue of Atkin’s Court Forms (Butterworths) title on Confidence, Privacy, Data Protection, Freedom of Information and Interception of Communications).
+Author, Atkin’s Court Forms on Confidence, Privacy, Data Protection, Freedom of Information and Interception of Communications (2013)

 Author, Atkin’s Court Forms on Contempt of Court (2014).